bigmistqke/repl/README.md

   // Button component for adding new files dynamically to the Repl environment const AddButton = () => {
-    const repl = useRepl() // Access the Repl context for filesystem operations
+    const repl = useRuntime() // Access the Repl context for filesystem operations

     return (
       <button